Granjow/small-state-machine/README.md

 machine.configure( States.Rain )
     .permit( Triggers.dispelClouds, States.Sunshine );

+// Transition back to sunshine after one second machine.addAutoTransition( States.Rain, States.Sunshine, Triggers.dispelClouds, 1000 );

-machine.onStateChange( ( state ) => console.log( `Now in state ${state}!` ) );
+// Do something when the state changes machine.onStateChange( ( state ) => console.log( `Now in state ${state}!` ) );

+// Trigger a state change
 machine.fire( Triggers.makeClouds );
 ```

 ## Changelog

+* **v4.1.0**
+  * Added: `SmallStateMachine.addAutoTransition(from, to, trigger, timeout)` and
+    `stopAllAutoTransitions()` to automatically continue to a new state after a timeout.
 * **v4.0.0**
   * Added: Log level is now configurable
   * Breaking: `SmallStateDescription` requires a `Logger` object.